 Master Mariners Benevolent Association

-The Master Mariners is a membership organization that hosts a number of annual activities including the Master Mariners Regatta every Memorial Day weekend, the Wooden Boat Show every June among additional events.
-Membership is open to traditional sailing vessels and their owners.
-A Friend of the Master Mariners category of membership for individuals who don’t currently have a traditional boat but would like to support and participate in the Master Mariners activities.
+The San Francisco Bay Master Mariners is a membership organization dedicated to classic and traditional sailing on San Francisco Bay.
+The Association hosts the annual Master Mariners Regatta each Memorial Day weekend, along with additional races, cruises, and social gatherings throughout the year.
+Membership is open to owners of many types of traditional sailing vessels.
+A Friends of the Master Mariners membership is also available for individuals who do not own a traditional boat but wish to support and participate in the Association’s activities.

 The Master Mariners Regatta